-Easy ladies … that disarmingly attractive and diabolically brilliant man pictured above is none other than Will Folks (a.k.a.
+Easy ladies … that disarmingly attractive, diabolically brilliant man pictured above is none other than Will Folks (a.k.a.
 Sic Willie), our beloved founding editor and the benevolent ruler of all that he surveys.

-In addition to running South Carolina’s most popular political web site, Sic is also Commissioner of the Great Santini Fantasy Baseball League and a sensational dancer, despite completely unfounded rumors that he “thrusts too much” and doesn’t have enough “side to side.”
+In addition to running South Carolina’s most popular political web site, Sic is also a former commissioner (and 2014 champion) of the Great Santini fantasy baseball league.
+He is a sensational dancer, despite completely unfounded rumors that he “thrusts too much” and doesn’t have enough “side to side.”

 Prior to his career as a political guru and new media deity, Folks played bass guitar for the modestly successful alternative rock band Dead Agent Caper.
-From thence, he was plucked out of mid-air and handed media relations, graphic design and copy writing duties for the gubernatorial campaign of former U.S. Congressman Mark Sanford.
+From there, he was plucked out of mid-air to handle media relations and copy writing duties for the 2002 gubernatorial campaign of Mark Sanford.
 Somehow (we’re not sure how, exactly), Sanford won, although it’s safe to say at this point that most South Carolinians would take a “do-over” on that one.

-Nonetheless, Folks served Gov. Sanford’s spokesman from October 2001 to August 2005 (well, minus a six week period surrounding the 2003 inauguration when the governor was acting like a total cheapskate and Folks decided to move to Charleston with one of his many TV anchor girlfriends).
+Nonetheless, Folks served Gov. Sanford’s spokesman from October 2001 to August 2005 (well, minus a six week period when Sanford was acting like a total douchebag and Folks decided to move to Charleston with one of his many TV anchor girlfriends).

 After leaving the Governor’s Office in 2005, Folks assisted on numerous campaigns including State House races, State Senate races, local bond referendums and other statewide campaigns.
 Whether at the state or local level, no political campaign in which Folks was responsible for the message ever lost.